brpo01/Project-Documentation/Project-17.md

 }
 ```

-We need to Create ALB to work as load balancer between EC2s
+We need to Create ALB to work as load balancer between EC2s.

+Create a file named alb.tf and add the code below
 ```
 resource "aws_lb" "my-aws-alb" {
   name     = "my-test-alb"